Deimos-Applications/dialog_flowtter/README.md

 The `DialogFlowtter` class creates an authenticated http client with the credentials, obtained from the DialogFlow Auth JSON, whenever you instanciate the class and saves it for later use.
 It is _**important**_ that you save this instance and don't create a new one to avoid prompting the authentication process multiple times.

+## Too many models

+We have coded almost every model that you may need to use when implementing this package so you don't have to work with annoying `Map<String, dynamic>` objects.
+Feel free to ask for any model that is missing to be added to the package.

+> The models that were not coded are included as annoying `Map<String, dynamic>` and are tagged with the `//?
+Create model if necessary`.

 # TO-DO

 - [ ] Add support for cards, images, etc.